Marktheo/Paparazzi_Distrobox/README.md

 # Paparazzi Distrobox

 ## Description
-    This repository is dedicated for making Paparazzi UAV System executable on any Linux distribution.
+    This repository is dedicated for making Paparazzi UAV System executable on any Linux distro.

 <br>